Ovy on the Drums

-Daniel Echavarría Oviedo (born 1991), known professionally as Ovy on the Drums, is a Colombian record producer, songwriter and former footballer.
+Daniel Echavarría Oviedo (born 9 January 1991), known professionally as Ovy on the Drums, is a Colombian record producer, songwriter and former footballer.
 He is a longtime collaborator of Colombian singer-songwriter Karol G, and has also worked with Blessd, Micro TDH, Myke Towers, and Shakira, among other Latin music acts.
 Echavarría won a Latin Grammy for Album of the Year and a Grammy Award for Best Música Urbana Album for his production work on Karol G's 2023 album Mañana Será Bonito.
 He has received a total of eight Latin Grammy nominations.
 Described as "one of Latin music's top producers", Echavarría has had 32 entries on Billboards Hot Latin Songs chart as of 2022.

 Early life

-Daniel Echavarría Oviedo was born in Medellín, Colombia in 1991.
+Daniel Echavarría Oviedo was born in Medellín, Colombia in January 1991.
 As a child he enjoyed listening to Bob Marley, Modern Talking, The Pet Shop Boys, and the salsa that he heard played at parties.
 As a teenager, he worked selling chicken and party supplies in a market square in Medellín; he attributed learning the value of hard work to this experience as he would wake up at 3:00am and finish work at 5:00pm.
 A friend of his cousin introduced Echavarría to beat-making and audio production using FL Studio, a software he has continued using ever since.
 Echavarría attended school at the Institución Educativa La Salle de Campoamor in Medellín.
 As a student, he described himself as "dress[ing] as a reggaeton artist" while singing and making videos in Windows Movie Maker.
 Music became a way for him to channel his restlessness and hyperactivity.
 Echavarría describes his parents as "the first people who believed in [him] as a musician", giving him a computer and some equipment to make music with.
 Echavarría briefly played football as a left back for the Itagüí based Águilas Doradas while they were a Colombian second division, or 'Categoría Primera B', team.